namankedia153/nand-game/README.md

-# nand-game
+# NAND Game Solutions
-Solutions for nand-game where you build a computer from scratch using logic gates
+Solutions for [NAND game](https://nandgame.com/) where you build a computer from scratch using logic gates.